eno-lang/eno/README.md

 `DETAILS.md` contains a work in progress write-up of the more intricate details of the eno language specification (those more relevant to implementing than to using it).

-`TERMINOLOGY.md` contains a glossary with all terms that are used to describe the eno language.

 Further information can be gathered from the resources on the [website](https://eno-lang.org), also feel free to open an issue here in the [issue tracker](https://github.com/eno-lang/eno/issues) if anything is unclear.